Corridors and resorts don’t mix: proposal threatens grizzly bear and wolverine

 Yet this very wildness is what draws adventure tourists in increasing numbers year after year, for mechanized hiking, biking and skiing.
-Commercial tenures are being given out in this region without any land-use planning.

-The resort proposal threatens a critical north-south connectivity corridor for grizzly bears.
 If severed, this link may never recover.

 What’s really at risk?